lkthomas/amber-cli/README.md

 1. Rename `config.toml.example` to `config.toml`.

-2.You will need to create a API token in your account page first.
+2. You will need to create a API token in your account page first.
 Then in the `config.toml` fill out the `apitoken` sections with your API token `name` and the key in the `psk` section.